toptensoftware/clargs/readme.md

   For short named values these are either delimited, separated, or the rest of the short value string.  eg: `-avalue` gives name "a" and value "value"

+* `peekValue` - gets the value of the argument without disrupting the internal state.
+(See Value Side Effects below)

 * `tail` - returns all arguments after the current one as an array and causes the next call to `next()` to return `false`.